QuantEcon/lecture-python.myst/lectures/kesten_processes.md

 ```
 The plot produces a straight line, consistent with a Pareto tail.

-Since we called `jax.jit` on the function, it runs even faster when we call the function again
+Since we applied `jax.jit` on the function, it runs even faster when we call the function again

 ```{code-cell} ipython3
 %time data = generate_draws().block_until_ready()